fhumayun/docker-dynamic-osmosis/osmosis/README.md

 First run new_star_local_key.sh and follow the steps provided to generate the Java keystore.

 The `build.sh` script builds the docker images for Ubuntu and Centos.
-It also allows to specify a cloud version to download from AWS.
+It also allows to specify the cloud or manager version to download from AWS.
 To check the usage of this script run `build.sh -h`.

 Important note: In order to push the images to AWS ECR it is required to authenticate docker on the AMAZON ECR private registry, for additional information check: https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html